 Senator Ward is the first woman to Chair the Senate Transportation Committee, which oversees all modes of the Commonwealth’s interconnected transportation system.
 The Committee evaluates legislation, regulations, and policies impacting Title 74 (Transportation) and Title 75 (Vehicles) including, but not limited to, road and bridge improvements, highway safety, public transportation, driver licensing and vehicle services, and investments in airports, ports, and railroads.

-In relation to her capacity as the Chair of Transportation, she also serves as a member of the State Transportation Commission, the Transportation Advisory Committee, the Aviation Advisory Committee, the Pedalcylce and Pedestrian Advisory Committee, the Motor Carrier Safety Advisory Committee, Rail Freight Advisory Committee, Vice Chair of the Appropriations Committee, Co-Chair of the PA Senate Manufacturing Caucus, and a Heinz History Center Board of Trustees member.
+In relation to her capacity as the Chair of Transportation, she also serves as a member of the State Transportation Commission, the Transportation Advisory Committee, the Aviation Advisory Committee, the Pedalcylce and Pedestrian Advisory Committee, the Motor Carrier Safety Advisory Committee, Rail Freight Advisory Committee, Co-Chair of the PA Senate Manufacturing Caucus, and a Heinz History Center Board of Trustees member.
+She is also a member of the Senate Rules Committee.

 Senator Ward is a member of Our Lady of Grace Catholic Church in Hempfield Township, the Italian Sons and Daughters of America, the NRA and is a Mentor for the Anne Anstine Women’s Services.
 Senator Kim Ward is a native southwestern Pennsylvania resident who grew up in Meadowlands, Washington County.
 She attended The Community College of Allegheny County Respiratory Therapy program, the University of Pittsburgh, and Middle Tennessee State University.